josefbitzenhofer/sheets-backup/README.md

 `00 11 * * * PATHtoPYTHON PATHNAME/behaviormetadataBackup/behaviormetadataBackup/main.py`

 ### Step 3:
 Then press `esc` on your keyboard.
 Enter `:wq` and press `enter` to leave the editor.
-Note: Sometimes, you will be prompted to allow the edits.
+> Note: Sometimes, you will be prompted to allow the edits.
+(MacOS)
-Note: The first time you have to give Python access to your files and your network.
+> Note: The first time you have to give Python access to your files and your network.
+(MacOS)

-This means, that `main.py` will be running **every day** at **11 am**.
+In summary, `main.py` will be running **every day** at **11 am**.

 ### Pro tips:
 > You can check if you set up the cronjob correctly by entering `crontab -l` into your terminal.
 It should show the cronjob for the backup which you hopefully just set up.

 > You can **delete** the cronjob by repating steps 1 and 2.
 Just erase the cron job command.

 > If you want to change the time and date of the cronjob, see this [tutorial](https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76) for guidance.